 Use the SEL control to select the program type.
-With the feature on, use the SEEK or SCAN control to find the desired program type from the following selections:
+With the feature on, use the SEEK or SCAN control to

 - Classic

 - Country

 - Info

 - Jazz

 - Oldies

 - R & B

 - Religious

 - Rock

 - Soft

 - Top 40

 Show

 This feature allows you to select the type of RDS broadcast information the radio will regularly show in the display.